rombie/contrail-controller/specs/bgp_mvpn.md

 When Type-3 route is imported into vrf.mvpn.0 table at the egress, (such as control-node), the secondary Type-3 route is notified.

-MvpnManager, upon notification for any Type-3 route shall do the following.
+MvpnManager, upon notification for any Type-3 route shall check if PMSI tunnel information is available.
+This is computed based forest node local ermvpn route.

-On Add/Change

-1. Originate a new Type-4 route in vrf.mvpn.0 table corresponding to the newly arrived Type-3 route and add this to the S-G specific map inside associated MvpnProjectManager object.
+If this is available, then o Originate a new Type-4 route in vrf.mvpn.0 table corresponding to the newly arrived Type-3 route and add this to the S-G specific map inside associated MvpnProjectManager object.
-2. No PMSI Tunnel attribute is encoded (yet) to this Type-4 path
-3. Notify the route

-On Delete, any Type-4 path originated is retrieved from the DB state and deleted.

-This type-4 path is replicated into bgp and other tables if PMSI information can be computed (in MvpnTable::RouteReplicate()).
-PMSI Information is retrieved via api ErmVpnManager::GetGlobalRouteForestNodePMSI().
-Specifically, Mvpn needs the input label and IP address of the MCast Forwarder (Vrouter) of the forest node of the global (level-1) ermvpn tree.
-If this PMSI info is present, the type-4 leaf-ad route is replicated into bgp and other tables as appropriate.

-Also, GlobalErmVpnRoute is notified so that the forest node xmpp route can be updated with appropriate input tunnel information (Provided by Mvpn module, which is the IP address present in the prefix of this originated leaf-ad route)
+Also, GlobalErmVpnRoute is notified so that the forest node xmpp route can be updated with appropriate input tunnel information (Provided by Mvpn module, which is the IP address present in the prefix of this S-PMSI route).

-If PMSI information cannot be retrieved, (e.g. the global level-1 ermvpn tree is not computed yet), then type-4 path is not replicated into other tables.

-On the other hand, when global tree is computed or updated, MvpnProjectManager listener gets called.
-In this callback,

-o Walk the list of all type-4 paths already originated for this S-G and notify.

-o RouteReplicate() of Type-4 path would run like how it did before and can now [un-]replicate the type-4 path based on the [un-]availability of the PMSI information.

-MvpnManager shall provide an API to ErmVpnManager to encode input tunnel attr for the forest node of the (self) local tree.

 MvpnManager::GetInputTunnelAttr(ErmVpnRoute *global_ermvpn_tree_route) const;